 The mains chargers supplied will recharge the batteries from zero charge to maximum in 3 to 5 hours.
-Do not exceed this charging time or you will damage the batteries and charger.

 Always charge batteries on a bench in your workshop or garage.
 Never use the charger in your home The red light will illuminate to indicate charging is in progress.
 The green light indicates the battery is charged.

-The batteries heat up when charged and should never be allowed to exceed 40 degrees C. Do not dispose of the battery by incineration, as the battery will explode.
+The batteries heat up when charged and should never be allowed to exceed 40 degrees C. Do not exceed the recommended charging time (e.g. by leaving them on charge over night) or you will damage the batteries and charger.

+Do not dispose of the battery by incineration, as the battery will explode.